EAlmazanG/llm-rag-dbt/README.md

 - **Local LLM with LM Studio:**
   If users have a local LLM instance running on their machine via LM Studio, the app detects available models from the local API and allows selection.

+#### How to Set Up LM Studio for Local LLM
+If you prefer to run the LLM locally, follow these simple steps to set up LM Studio:

+1. **Download and Install LM Studio:**
+   - Visit [LM Studio](https://lmstudio.ai/) and download the installer for your operating system.
+   - Follow the installation instructions to set it up on your machine.

+2. **Download a Model:**
+   - Open LM Studio and navigate to the **Models** section.
+   - Search for a model (e.g., `LLaMA`, `Mistral`, `Mixtral`) and click **Download**.
+   - Ensure the model is compatible with your hardware capabilities.

+3. **Run LM Studio in Server Mode:**
+   - Once the model is downloaded, go to the **Server** tab in LM Studio.
+   - Click **Start Server**, and ensure it is running on `http://127.0.0.1:1234`.
+   - The app will automatically detect available models when selecting "Local LLM" in the interface.

 After choosing the preferred model, clicking the **"Load LLM"** button initializes the agent flow for processing requests.

 ![chat example](img/chat.png)